hyserendipity/gitrepo/readme.txt

 append
 add one more file
 Create a new branch is quick.
-Create a new branch is quick And simple.
+Create a new branch is quick & simple.